canonical/lxd-ui/HACKING.md

 To enable pre-commit checks, after the first successful run of `dotrun`, execute `yarn hooks-add`.
 To remove them, run `yarn hooks-remove`.

+# License and copyright
+All contributors must sign the [Canonical contributor license agreement](https://ubuntu.com/legal/contributors), which gives Canonical permission to use the contributions.
+The author of a change remains the copyright holder of their code (no copyright assignment).

 # Signing off commits
 All commits are required to be signed off using a GPG key.
 You can use the following references to set up your git configurations for commit signing.
 1. [Generating a new GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) or [use an existing GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/checking-for-existing-gpg-keys).
 Make sure that the GPG key is associated to the email that you are using within your git configuration.
 If you have multiple GPG keys set up, you should [tell git about your signing GPG key](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key).